 This is a moving and funny new play by the South African actor, activist and playwright John Kani (The Island, Sizwe Banzi is Dead, Black Panther).
 Fellow South Africans Janice Honeyman (Vice Versa; The Tempest, 2009) directs and Antony Sher (King Lear, 2016 & 2018; Death of a Salesman) performs opposite John Kani in this important world premiere.

-Please note this production contains strobe lighting and strong language.
+Please note this production contains strobe lighting, strong language, and some scenes that audiences may find upsetting.

 The work of the RSC Literary Department is generously supported by THE DRUE AND H.J.
 HEINZ II CHARITABLE TRUST